Grow your super

 Am I eligible?

-To receive the low income super tax offset (LISTO) you must:
+To receive the low income super tax offset (LISTO) you must satify all of the following requirements:

-• Not have held a temporary resident visa at any time during the income year
+• Have not held a temporary resident visa at any time during the income year

 • Have an adjustable taxable income of up to $37,000 per year

-• Earn 10% or more of your total income from employment or business related activities
+• Earn 10% or more of your total income from employment and/or business related activities

 • Have made before-tax (concessional) contributions for the year to a complying super fund like Cbus.